 What is residential construction?

 Residential construction refers to working on building projects that are designed for the sole purpose of people living within the walls once the project is complete.
 Large residential projects may include condos, apartments, singly-family homes, multi-family homes, and cooperative societies.
 On a smaller scale, residential construction can also refer to simple home additions, kitchen renovations, and bathroom remodels.
 These projects usually require a single contractor and their team, or they may subcontract out to another individual, but still get the work done under their own company name.
+If you need a little more money to repair the house, then here you can get instant payday loans online with guaranteed approval.
 If certain skills are needed such as masonry or heavy equipment, residential contractors may hire other contractors to help complete the job.